jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 service nginx start 1>/tmp/03.out 2>/tmp/03.err
 ```

-> __Exercise:__ Use the single angle bracket to redirct the output of a command to a file.
-Techncally this command is a "1" followed by an angle bracket ">" but the one is implied and can be left out.
+> __Exercise:__ Use the single angle bracket to redirect the output of a command to a file.
+Technically this command is a "1" followed by an angle bracket ">" but the one is implied and can be left out.
 What happens when you try this command: ```ls -l > ./dir-list.txt; cat ./dir-list.txt```

-> __Exercise:__ You can surpress the standard error output as well by redirecting it to a file.
+> __Exercise:__ You can suppress the standard error output as well by redirecting it to a file.
 What happens when you type this? ```ls -l /new-top-secret 2> ./error-report.txt; cat ./error-report.txt```

 > __Exercise:__ Both standard out and standard error can be redirected together.
 This is useful if you are running a script as a system process or as part of a scheduled task.
 What happens when you type these commands? ```ls -l ~; ls -l /new-top-secret &> error-and-out.txt```

-> __Exercise:__  As a final convention anytime you want to *throw away* or completely surpress output you can redirect it to ```/dev/null```.
+> __Exercise:__  As a final convention anytime you want to *throw away* or completely suppress output you can redirect it to ```/dev/null```.
 This directory is called the *bit bucket* or the *black hole* any output directed to it is destroyed irrevocably.
 It is useful if you just want a command to execute but not display and output or error messages.
 This is best used in shell script when looking for the existence of a command binary or file.
 You just want the confirmation that the file exists not any output.
 What happens when you type the ```ls -l /topsecrect 2> /dev/null``` command?

 ## History and Usage of Pipes